Shelton1013/Chain_of_Attack/README.md

 - [28/02/2025] **Chain of Attack** is accepted by CVPR 2025!
 - [24/11/2024] We introduce **Chain of Attack**, a new and efficient transfer-based attacking strategy for VLMs.
 The manuscript can be found on [arXiv](https://arxiv.org/pdf/2411.15720).

-## Targeted image generation
-Target caption: you can use the full targeted captions from MS-COCO Then use [Stable Diffusion](https://github.com/CompVis/stable-diffusion), DALL-E or Midjourney to generate targeted images.
+## Target image-text pairs
+- Target text (caption): the targeted reference texts can be obtained by sampling from [MS-COCO](https://cocodataset.org/).
+- Target image: the target images can be generated using [Stable Diffusion](https://github.com/CompVis/stable-diffusion), [DALL-E](https://arxiv.org/pdf/2102.12092), or [Midjourney](https://www.midjourney.com/) based on the target texts.

 ## Chain of Attack
-In our COA process, we need to use [Clipcap](https://github.com/rmokady/CLIP_prefix_caption)(you may access the pre-trained model weights and refer to the inference code available at this repository for further implementation details).
+In the adversarial example generation process of CoA, a lightweight VLM [ClipCap](https://arxiv.org/pdf/2111.09734) is adopted as the image-to-text model.
+The pre-trained [weights](https://drive.google.com/file/d/14pXWwB4Zm82rsDdvbGguLfx9F8aM7ovT/view?usp=sharing) and inference code of ClipCap can be found [here](https://github.com/rmokady/CLIP_prefix_caption).

+Training (please set the path properly)
 ```
 python train.py \
         --batch_size 1 \